Privacy Policy

 International Data Transfers

 Squatly's servers and the third-party services listed in Section 5 are located in the United States.
 When you use the app from outside the United States, your data is transferred to and processed in the United States.
-We rely on Standard Contractual Clauses or equivalent safeguards offered by AWS, Anthropic, RevenueCat, Expo, and Sentry to provide an adequate level of protection for international transfers.
+We rely on Standard Contractual Clauses or equivalent safeguards offered by AWS, Fireworks AI, Cerebras, RevenueCat, Expo, Sentry, PostHog, and (for users who opt in to advertising measurement) AppsFlyer and the ad networks, to provide an adequate level of protection for international transfers.

 To exercise any of your rights, contact us at privacy@squatly.app.
 We will respond within 30 days.